mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

 Postman Vault integrations enable you to retrieve sensitive data that's stored in an external vault from your Postman Vault.
 You can then reference retrieved sensitive data in your local instance of Postman.
 Postman supports Postman Vault integrations with [Azure Key Vault](#integrate-with-azure-key-vault), [HashiCorp Vault](#integrate-with-hashicorp-vault), and [AWS Secrets Manager](#integrate-with-aws-secrets-manager).

+> You'll need to [reauthenticate with external vaults](#reauthenticate-with-an-external-vault) each time you sign in to Postman, or if your authentication session expires.

 You can only integrate your Postman Vault with one organization in an external vault provider at a time.
 If you want to integrate with a different organization in your external vault provider, you must [disconnect the integration](#disconnect-an-integration), then create a new integration that authenticates with a different organization.
 See the following details about creating and managing integrations with external vault providers:

 * **Azure Key Vault and AWS Secrets Manager** - You create and manage the integration with your Postman Vault.
 This means you and your team members can integrate with different organizations in Azure Key Vault and AWS Secrets Manager.